hartwigmedical/hmftools/sage/README.md

 baseQuality (Indel) = min BASEQ over core read context
 modifiedBaseQuality = min(baseQuality - `baseQualityFixedPenalty (12)` , 3 * distanceFromReadEdge)

-improperPairPenalty = `mapQualityImproperPaidPenalty (15)`  if improper pair flag set else 0
+readEvents = NM tag from BAM record adjusted so that INDELs and (candidate) MNVs count as only 1 event improperPairPenalty = `mapQualityImproperPaidPenalty (15)`  if proper pair flag not set else 0
 distanceFromReference = number of somatic alterations to get to reference from the complete read context
 distanceFromReferencePenalty =  (readEvents - 1) * `map_qual_read_events_penalty (8)`
 modifiedMapQuality = MAPQ - `mapQualityFixedPenalty (15)`  - improperPairPenalty - distanceFromReferencePenalty